 "Hear both the cry of the earth and the cry of the poor."

-This line from Laudato Si' has become a central tenant in Catholics' approach to environmental issues, and specifically climate change.
+This line from Laudato Si' has become a central tenet in Catholics' approach to environmental issues, and specifically climate change.
 That environmental destruction, including those that accompany warming global temperatures, impacts poor and marginalized communities often first and more acutely.
 Or as stated in the final document of the Vatican synod on the Amazon, "Ecology and social justice are intrinsically united."

 In the encyclical, Francis states the impact of global warming, fueled by development and consumption in developed countries, "has repercussions on the poorest areas of the world, especially Africa, where a rise in temperature, together with drought, has proved devastating for farming."